LaoZhuBaba/Rubik_solver/README.md

 results unless your terminal supports about 50 rows and a reasonably large number of columns.

+Feb 2020.
+I have made minor changes to support Python 3.
+Both Python 3.8.5 and 2.7.18 seem to work okay.

 Note that speed of both muddling and solving are deliberately slowed by timeout=0.1 parameter below.
 This effectively adds a 0.1 second sleep every time a redraw occurs.
 And you can enable simultaneously displaying a second "relative" view of the cube by removing the "return" statement